 Depending on the nature, size and/or amount of contaminant, the effects can be:

 Reduced component service life

-Machine malfunction, particularly when operating near maximum capacity
+Machine malfunction, mainly when operating near-maximum capacity

 Risk of frequent breakdowns under the same conditions

 Production rates below scheduled

 Contaminant can be either: Particle contaminant or the product of fluid degradation

 Several types of contamination can be present at the same time, i.e. metal, rubber, plastic, dirt, dust, fibre, sand, paint etc.